 Arranging a funeral or cremation in Missouri

-This funeral-planning guide for Missouri from US Funerals Online provides an overview of some of the key questions you may have concerning arranging a funeral or cremation.
-We have tried to give you the top-line detail in layman’s terms with regard to how state legislation affects your rights in purchasing funeral services and products.
+This funeral and cremation planning guide provides an overview of key questions you may have when arranging a funeral or cremation in Missouri.
+We have tried to give you the top-line detail in layman’s terms about how state legislation affects your rights in purchasing funeral services and products.
 If there is anything we have not answered in this guide, feel free to ask us the question.

 How do you choose which Missouri funeral home or cremation provider is right for your needs?